me176c-dev/android_device_asus_K013/README.md

-# LineageOS 14.1 for ASUS MeMO Pad 7 (ME176C/CX)
+# LineageOS 16.0 for ASUS MeMO Pad 7 (ME176C/CX)
-LineageOS is a free, community built, aftermarket firmware distribution of Android 7.1.2 (Nougat), which is designed to increase performance and reliability over stock Android for your device.
+LineageOS is a free, community built, aftermarket firmware distribution of Android 9 (Pie), which is designed to increase performance and reliability over stock Android for your device.

 This is an unofficial port for the ASUS MeMO Pad 7 (ME176C/CX), based on a recent upstream kernel